fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-Automatically estimate the size flows within each workload, based on historical latency.
+Automatically estimate the size of flows within each workload, based on historical latency.
 Each workload's `tokens` will be set to average latency of flows in that workload during the last few seconds (exact duration of this average can change).
-This setting is useful in concurrency limiting use-case, where the concurrency is calculated as ``(avg. latency \* in-flight flows)`.
+This setting is useful in concurrency limiting use-case, where the concurrency is calculated as `(avg. latency \* in-flight flows)` (Little's Law).

 The value of tokens estimated takes a lower precedence than the value of `tokens` specified in the workload definition and `tokens` explicitly specified